First Grade

 Spanish

-First grade students explore the language and many distinct cultures of the Spanish-speaking world through themes that often connect with the classroom curriculum.
-Among other topics, first graders explore self and families, seasons in the garden, farms and their relationship to our food, and insects.
+First-grade students explore the language and many distinct cultures of the Spanish-speaking world through themes that often connect with the classroom curriculum.
+Classes explore self and families, seasons in the garden, farms and their relationship to our food, and insects, among other topics.
 Students act in plays and skits, cook culturally relevant food, engage in crafts, and learn traditional songs and games.
-The Spanish teacher develops a safe and comfortable classroom environment where young children are able to take risks as they experiment with their developing vocabulary, and begin to make comparisons across cultures.Ā
+The Spanish teacher develops a safe and comfortable classroom environment where young children are encouraged to take risks as they experiment with their developing vocabulary and begin to make comparisons across cultures.

 Technology

 In order to help students use technical tools to enhance learning and increase creativity, the technology coordinator integrates and incorporates themes, skills, and content from homerooms and other special area classes.
-First grade instruction begins with the introduction to basic vocabulary and operations such as maneuvering the mouse, logging in and out, saving, and printing.
-Typing skills begin to develop in the middle of the first grade year and instruction continues throughout the Lower School.
-Student are taught to use Seesaw for digital portfolios and collaboration with teachers and classmates.
-Students also begin using iPads for drawing and capturing images.
-In addition, first grade students play many games and use programs related to patterns and codes, such as Tynker and ScratchJr., to begin learning about basic programming concepts and support their math curriculum.Ā
+First-grade instruction begins with the introduction to basic vocabulary and operations such as maneuvering the mouse and trackpad, logging in and out, saving, and printing.
+Students learn the key concepts of digital citizenship using lessons from the Common Sense K-12 Digital Citizenship Curriculum.
+Typing skills develop in the middle of the first-grade year and instruction continues throughout the later grades.
+Students are taught to use Seesaw for digital portfolios and collaboration with teachers and classmates.
+First-grade students create their first Google Docs to add pictures, words, and simple formatting skills.
+Students also use iPads for drawing and capturing images.
+In addition, students play many games and use programs related to patterns and codes, such as Code.org and ScratchJr., and learn about basic programming concepts that support their math curriculum.
+Lastly, students begin their journey with robotics starting in first grade with Botley Robots.

 Theme Studies, Social Studies, History